-Censorship • Although there are no UN sanctions against censorship per se, the Security Council has designated the Propa- ganda and Agitation Department, which is responsible for censor- ship.
-545 POTUS shall designate any person who knowingly engages in, is responsible for, or facilitates censorship by the Government of North Korea.546 Similar in NKSR, but subject to State/ Treasury designation.
-Persons and entities designated include the Propaganda and Agitation Department and its head, Kim Yo- jong, the sister of Kim Jong-un.547 Labor Exports • Member states must expel North Korean workers by December 22, 2019.
-548 POTUS shall designate any person who knowingly engages in or facilitates the exportation of workers by North Korea, or the employment of such workers.549 POTUS shall designate persons employing North Korean laborers, unless it can be certified that the workers receive their own wages and are subject to working conditions consistent with international standards.550 The property of any person that has engaged in, facilitated, or been responsible for the exportation of workers by the govern- ment of North Korea is blocked, if designated by State/Treasury.551 Individuals may file petitions requiring Customs to seize North Korean-made goods as products of forced labor.552 The importation of goods, services, or technology from North Korea, whether directly or indirectly, is prohib- ited.553
+Censorship Although there are no UN sanctions against censorship per se, the Security Council has designated the Propaganda and Agitation Department, which is responsible for censorship.
+545 POTUS shall designate any person who knowingly engages in, is responsible for, or facilitates censorship by the Government of North Korea.
+546 Similar in NKSR, but subject to State/ Treasury designation.
+Persons and entities designated include the Propaganda and Agitation Department and its head, Kim Yo- jong, the sister of Kim Jong-un.
+547 Labor Exports • Member states must expel North Korean workers by December 22, 2019.
+548 POTUS shall designate any person who knowingly engages in or facilitates the exportation of workers by North Korea, or the employment of such workers.
+549 POTUS shall designate persons employing North Korean laborers, unless it can be certified that the workers receive their own wages and are subject to working conditions consistent with international standards.
+550 The property of any person that has engaged in, facilitated, or been responsible for the exportation of workers by the government of North Korea is blocked, if designated by State/Treasury.551 Individuals may file petitions requiring Customs to seize North Korean-made goods as products of forced labor.552 The importation of goods, services, or technology from North Korea, whether directly or indirectly, is prohibited.553

-- 545 S/RES/2397, Annex II.3.
+S/RES/2397, Annex II.3.

-- 546 22 U.S.C. § 9214(a)(4).
+22 U.S.C. § 9214(a)(4).

-- 547 31 C.F.R. § 510.201(a)(3)(iv)(B).
+7 31 C.F.R. § 510.201(a)(3)(iv)(B).

-- 548 S/RES/2397 ¶ 8.
+S/RES/2397 ¶ 8.

-- 549 22 U.S.C. § 9214(g)(1)(C); 31 C.F.R. § 510.201(a)(3)(ix)(C).
+22 U.S.C. § 9214(g)(1)(C); 31 C.F.R. § 510.201(a)(3)(ix)(C).

-- 550 Id. § 9241b(c)(1).
+Id. § 9241b(c)(1).

-- 551 31 C.F.R. § 510.201(a)(3)(iv)(D).
+31 C.F.R. § 510.201(a)(3)(iv)(D).

-- 552 19 C.F.R. § 12.42.
+19 C.F.R. § 12.42.

-- 553 31 C.F.R. § 510.205; see also Exec.
-Order 13,570 (2011).
+553 31 C.F.R. § 510.205; see also Exec.
+Order 13570 (2011).

-Labor Exports (Continued) Goods made with North Korean labor are presumed to be made with forced labor and are banned from U.S. commerce, but this presumption may be rebutted by clear and convincing evidence.554 A country's use of North Korean laborers shall be a consider- ation in its tier ranking under the Trafficking Victims Protection Act.555 Intellectual Property any person who know- subject r in NKSR, but to State/Trea- esignation.
-557 Human Rights Abuses nate any person whosubjectknowingly engagessury dein, is responsible for,Personaor facilitates seriousdesignahuman rights abusesJong-urby the Government ofof StateNorth Korea.558Minister in NKSR, but to State/Trea- esignation.
-559 s and entities ated include Kim a, the Ministry e Security, the ry of People's Se- and their senior s.
+Labor Exports (Continued) Goods made with North Korean labor are presumed to be made with forced labor and are banned from U.S. commerce, but this presumption may be rebutted by clear and convincing evidence.554 A country's use of North Korean laborers shall be a consideration in its tier ranking under the Trafficking Victims Protection Act.555 Intellectual Property POTUS shall designate any person who know- ingly engages in the counterfeiting of goods that supports North Korea or its officials.
+556 • Similar in NKSR, but subject to State/Trea- sury designation.
+557 Human Rights Abuses POTUS shall designate any person who knowingly engages in, is responsible for, or facilitates serious human rights abuses by the Government of North Korea.
+558 • Similar in NKSR, but subject to State/Treasury designation.
+559 Persons and entities designated include Kim Jong-un, the Ministry of State Security, the Ministry of People's Security, and their senior officials.
 560